Dilsv/Interactivelearning/README.md

 3. End of quiz page:
 - A `H1` heading
-- Form to submit a name and high score
+- Form to submit a name and high score --------------
 - Control buttons

 4. High Scores page:
 - A `H1` heading
-- List of top 5 high scores
+- List of top 5 high scores --------------
 - Play again button

 ### Structure
 This is a multi-page website to keep the amount of information on each page limited and easy to digest; the rules, game and play again page are all separated so that anyone using the website can find what they want without struggle.
 Each page is designed with simplicity in mind, with a H1 element that returns the user home and the relevant content centred below; this simplicity will allow for users to feel comfortable using and navigating each page.
 The quiz itself has a question, and four possible answers to pick from.
-This layout will be responsive so that it isn't too squashed when being viewed on a smaller screen.
+This layout will be responsive so that it isn't too cramped when being viewed on a smaller screen.

 ### Skeleton
 `Home Page`